Susan T. McGrath Chair, LAWPRO Board of Directors

 He is a graduate of Dalhousie Law School.
 Mr. Heins chairs LAWPRO's risk committee and is a member of LAWPRO's executive, conduct review, audit, governance, and investment committees.

-Mr. Heins is a member of the Law Society of Upper Canada and in addition to LAWPRO, serves as a Director of Pro Bono Ontario, and the Canadian College of Naturopathic Medicine and Cancer Care Ontario.
+Mr. Heins is a member of the Law Society of Ontario and in addition to LAWPRO, serves as a Director of Pro Bono Ontario, and the Canadian College of Naturopathic Medicine and Cancer Care Ontario.
 He received the Law Society Medal in June 1999, the 2002 Award of Distinction from the Metropolitan Toronto Lawyers Association and, in March 2005, Communicator of the Year by the International Association of Broadcasters (Toronto).

 Rita Hoff President, R. Hoff Financial Management Ltd.